-Our foreign exchange-related settlement risk is significantly reduced through our participation in the Continuous Linked Settlement system.
+Our FX-related settlement risk is significantly reduced through our participation in the Continuous Linked Settlement system.
 This system allows transactions to be settled irrevocably on a payment-versus-payment basis.

-As at 31 December 2019, UOB would have been required to post additional collateral of US\$5 million if our credit rating were downgraded by two notches.
+As at 31 December 2020, UOB would have been required to post additional collateral of US\$5 million if our credit rating had been downgraded by two notches.